Shaping Cold Atom Clouds with a Vortex Beam: Introduction

 \section{Introduction}

 Over the last decade, the shaping of cold atom clouds on the micron-scale has become a powerful tool for studying interacting quantum systems \cite{gross2017quantum,browaeys2020,henriet2020,kaufman2021}.
 To this end, atomic ensembles are typically confined in magnetic or optical traps, which can be engineered to almost arbitrary spatial scales.
 While macroscopic magnetic confinement can be achieved via conventional coil systems \cite{metcalf1994}, the micron-sized regime is typically accessed in chip-based structures \cite{folman2002,fortagh2007,reichel2011}, with a lower limit in the structure size being given by current constrains and the distance of the cloud to the field generating elements.
 Optical confinement, on the other hand, allows for a large variety of trapping schemes, ranging from simple single-beam and cross-beam dipole traps \cite{grimm2000} to more complex structures, as created in optical lattices \cite{jessen1996optical} or tweezer arrays \cite{muldoon2012}.
 Thin atomic distributions and periodic arrangements can then be routinely created \cite{endres2016}, laying the foundation for groundbreaking experiments such as studies of Anderson localization \cite{Roati2008,Billy2008}, topological states \cite{cooper2019}, or the Mott insulator transition \cite{greiner2002}.
-While such confining potentials have been extensively studied, state-selective shaping of unconfined atom clouds on the micron-scale has not yet been investigated.
+While such confining potentials have been extensively studied, the shaping of unconfined atom clouds on the micrometer scale has not yet attracted as much attention, despite the promising prospects offered by structured illumination of atomic ensembles.
+On the one hand, the preparation and purification of atomic gases during MOT loading has been successfully demonstrated in the past by combining structured illumination with optical pumping and scattering forces, as in the case of the dark SPOT \cite{Ketterle2,Radwell} and the core-shell MOT \cite{Lee}.
+On the other hand, techniques such as stimulated emission depletion microscopy \cite{Hell} and saturated structured illumination microscopy \cite{Mats} have been shown to provide resolution capabilities beyond the diffraction limit.
+This has motivated studies with structured illumination of ultracold gases, for example in the areas of imaging \cite{McDonald} and creation of optical lattices \cite{Wang}, achieving enhanced resolution compared to the diffraction limit.